 The Healthy Sacramento Coalition on Feb.
 28, 2018, released Advancing Health Equity and Inclusive Growth in the Sacramento Region, highlighting inequities in income, employment, education and opportunity in Sacramento.
 According to the report, Sacramento’s economy could be $19 billion stronger with racial equity in incomes.
 The equity profile and its potential solutions will serve as a resource for local advocates and residents seeking to address disinvestment in communities of color.

 Access Advancing Health Equity and Inclusive Growth in the Sacramento Region on the National Equity Atlas web site and the Health Equity Now: Toward an All-In Sacramento policy brief on the PolicyLink web site.

 Sacramento was one of five cities in the country to be selected for this scan and report, which was developed by PolicyLink and the Program for Environmental and Regional Equity at USC, with support from the Robert Wood Johnson Foundation.

 The Healthy Sacramento Coalition and PolicyLink held a press event on Feb.
-28 with a panel discussion and community forum on equity with Sierra Health Foundation President and CEO Chet P. Hewitt, Sacramento Mayor Darrell Steinberg and Sacramento County Supervisor Phil Serna.
-See the video below.
+28, 2018, with a panel discussion and community forum on equity with Sierra Health Foundation President and CEO Chet P. Hewitt, Sacramento Mayor Darrell Steinberg and Sacramento County Supervisor Phil Serna.
+Access the video on YouTube.